ivkram/astrolabel/README.md

 ### The default library

+The Astrolabel package comes with the label library which includes two label formats (`default` and `log`) and some labels commonly used for astronomy plots.
 The location of the default label library is stored in the `DEFAULT_LIBRARY_PATH` constant:

 ```python
 >>> from astrolabel import DEFAULT_LIBRARY_PATH